 A complete application must be received by the deadline at 11:59 PM Mountain Time.

-The application portal opens approximately 60 days before each application deadline.
+The application portal opens 90 days before each application deadline.

 Completed College of Nursing application Includes: